mimoralea/behavioral-cloning/README.md

 ![Block 5 Conv 2][block5conv2]

-![Block 5 Conv 3][block5conv3]

-In the images above, we can see what some of the neurons on the last 3 convolutional layers look like.
+In the images above, we can see what some of the neurons on the last convolutional layers look like.
 As we can see from the image, the convolutions progresses the images become more and more elaborated.
 This is good and an indication that our Neural Network is able to learn from the most basic to the most complex representations and with this able to correctly predict when to turn and in what degree.

 ### Data Collection